FOREX-Yen set for biggest weekly drop since Feb '99 as China data boosts risk

 since June 24 in Asian trade, before giving up some of its gains

-European shares fell, hurt by an attack in the French city of
+deals hurt by an attack in the French city of Nice that killed

 Such speculation has come to the fore after former Federal